localstack-samples/apigw-lambda-ddb-test-ci/README.md

-# lambda-rds-test-ci
+# Lambda API Gateway - Test in CI Pipeline

-Sample app that showcases testing API GW and Lambda with RDS Postgres DB, running tests in CI
+Sample app that showcases testing API GW and Lambda with DynamoDB, running tests in CI.